Kristine Xie

 Do try to schedule a health screening annually, especially if you've reached the age of 40, or have a family history of health conditions.

 The COVID-19 vaccine is free for Singaporean citizens and long term residents in Singapore.
-The vaccines currently used in the national campaign are Pfizer-BioNTech and Moderna.
+The vaccines currently used in the National Vaccination Programme are Pfizer-BioNTech/Comirnaty and Moderna/Spikevax.
+They are available at selected Healthier SG clinics and polyclinics.

-If you are having respiratory symptoms such as a cough, runny nose or fever, do visit your nearest Public Health Preparedness Clinic.
+If you are having respiratory symptoms such as a cough, runny nose or fever, do visit your nearest Parkway Shenton clinic